- 7.5–10.2 in

 - An Eastern Meadowlark male can sing several different variations of its song.
 In New York, the songs from one male were analyzed using spectrograms; the bird sang more than 100 different patterns of song.

 - The oldest known wild Eastern Meadowlark was at least 8 years, 8 months old.
+It was banded in Pennsylvania in 1926, and shot in North Carolina in 1935.

 Eastern Meadowlarks are most common in native grasslands and prairies, but they also occur in pastures, hayfields, agricultural fields, airports, and other grassy areas.
 Because vast swaths of grasslands are hard to find in parts of eastern North America, Eastern Meadowlarks will breed in many kinds of grassy areas as long as they can find about 6 acres in which to establish a territory.
 Where their range overlaps with Western Meadowlarks, Eastern Meadowlarks tend to use wetter, lower-lying grasslands.